Nicknames: Tails, Taylor-Whaler, Taylor-Sailor, Taylor-Whaler-Sailor, Baby, Tinky Taylor

 PHOTO CAPTIONS: 1/ Calendar-quality shot (2 yrs).
 2/ At his breeder's home (2 months).
 3/ His favourite spot - on the top landing inside our house;.4/Agility expert - loves going thru tires.
 5/ Studio posing at aged 6 months.
 6/ In his dress-up coat.
 7/ Jumping over a hurdle in agility.
 8/ Happy to sit on a resident's lap at a Retirement Village.

 Bio: In September, 2005 Taylor finished runner-up in the NZ Canine Pet of the Year Award and in September, 2007 Taylor was declared the NZ Canine Pet of the Year.
 His major prize was 2 years supply of ProPlan dog food.
 He is a regular visitor to a Retirement Village/Dementia Unit and is a regular stay-in-class visitor at schools and pre-schools with me as the dog discussion leader.
 Taylor really, really loves the school thing and he puts in a lot of effort to charm the kids.
 In 2006 Taylor and I turned professional for school class room visitations.
 He wore a lavish designer-made coat as a guest "performer" in the 2005 Christmas street parade in Upper Hutt City.
 His photo was in the metropolitan newspaper on successive days in attending a church service.
 His image is on USA-produced 2006 and 2007 calendars, stationery and mouse pads.
 Agility competitor at championship level - the only Welsh Corgi competing in agility in NZ.
 He was awarded the trophy for the most promising agility competitor in the Upper Hutt Canine Training Centre for 2005.
 Went three clear rounds in events at the 2006-07 national meetings, finishing 15th out of 110 all-size competitors (2006).
 Collected $1100 for cancer research in three successive team running relays as a member of the Silverstream Lions team in the Relay For Life - the only dog among 6000-plus participants.
 Pictured and featured in the August-September 2006 issue of the NZ Lions magazine re the Relay for Life.
 Appeared on national television in August, 2006 to promote the NZ Canine Heroes Awards and performed a special agility circuit (set up just for him) in the studio, using studio props.
 He was the featured Corgi on national TV in June, 2007 in a special programme to celebrate the British Queen's birthday.
 He was a feature of the 2007 and 2008 Wellington Xmas street parades which had live audiences of 60,000-75,000.
 And the day after the 2008 parade, a photo of a costumed Taylor appeared in the metro/regional newspaper.
 At the 2009 parade, Taylor was the sole passenger in a 'royal' carriage.
 His 5th birthdaycelebratations in 2008 were photographed by the metro newspaper and several pics were published in the subsequent edition.
 Taylor was one of 16 Pembroke Corgis with a photo featured in the metro newspaper's weekend supplement Indulgence to celebrate the 2009 Queen's Birthday Weekend (also incl 2010).
 At the first NZ national Corgi agility champs in 2010, Taylor finished runner up for the contacts title and third in the jumpers event.
 His photos jumping a hurdle appeared in many newspapers and on several internet sites.At the 2011 NZ Corgi agility champs,he won the contacts event and his photo appeared in newspapers and websites.
 He has taken on the mantle of leader of the crew in the Wellington Welsh Corgi club Walking Club.
 Taylor was the inspiration for me becoming a canine writer for magazines and newspapers, and my first book, Amazing Dog Stories, published in March, 2006 is dedicated to Taylor.
 He was a guest of honour at the book launch and his photo subsequently appeared in two local newspapers.
 His fourth birthday on Jan 28, 2007 was a biggie.
 Fourteen doggie friends turned up at a hall and park for fun, games and swimming; a special Corgi cake and armed with lots of presents.
 In April, 2008 Taylor and I collected $300 for Guide Dog Services doing a 3 hour street appeal.
 In June and September 2009 Taylor went on his first long tramps (hikes) with overnight stays at trampers (hikers) huts.
 In April,2010 Taylor made the front page of the main Metro newspaper as a royal entrant in a local dog/handkr fancy dress competition.In 2010, Taylor's photo profile appeared monthly in NZ Dog World magazineas related to the Dog Talk column.
 In March,2011 Taylor's own painting effort made the news (newspapers and TV) for within the art work was the word "DOG" and the ouline of an Afghan Hound-type dog in motion.
 Also a tiny replica red and white Corgi's head and face.Also in 2011 and 2012,Taylor features in a couple of scenes advertising a national hotel chain on tv.
-At the 2012 Wellington Pet Expo, Taylor was one of the star performers on stage when I did several readings of his adventures on both days and he spent over 14 hours with me"manning" the WWCWC stall.In April 2013 Taylor was a standout feature on national television and also had a pic in the DomPost's website in taking part in an SPCA fund raising event
+At the 2012 Wellington Pet Expo, Taylor was one of the star performers on stage when I did several readings of his adventures on both days and he spent over 14 hours with me"manning" the WWCWC stall.In April 2013 Taylor was a standout feature on national television and also had a pic in the DomPost's website in taking part in an SPCA fund raising event.
+Taylor marched on Parliament in Wellington in August 2013 protesting legislation to allow dogs to be tested for safe party pills.

 One of his great assets is his awareness level.
 He is Mr Look Around & Everywhere Else and he makes very direct eye contact with people.
 When he's out walking with more than one of his family members and one of us eventually goes elsewhere, Taylor will lie down and not budge an inch.
 It's one of his displays of responsibility as a family menber.